What we look for in Washington renters

 Our recommendation

-After the background check is reviewed we make a recommendation to the owner based upon our experience as rental managers in Washington and the information that we have verified.
-Ultimately the property owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.
+After the background check is reviewed we make a recommendation to the landlord based upon our experience as property managers in Washington and the information which we have verified.
+Ultimately the landlord decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Nesbitt Realty's Guide to Real Estate is a free tool for anyone who wants to review important real estate information about Washington and nearby communities.
-The Guide to Real Estate has information regarding what has sold and what is currently listed, and some surprising facts that you might not be aware of.
-Also, our Guide has many of the fundamentals of living in Washington.
-Definitely, most of this is useful for purchasers and sellers, but rental investors and renters will also find this information to be somewhat informative.
+Nesbitt Realty's Guide to Real Estate is a helpful resource for everyone who needs to find out more about Washington and nearby communities.
+The Guide to Real Estate includes data regarding what has sold and what is currently listed, and a couple of shocking facts that you may not be aware of.
+Furthermore, our Guide features some benefits of life in Washington.
+Of course, all of this is interesting for buyers and sellers, but property owners and renters will likely also find this information to be somewhat eye-opening.

 Our Broker Will Nesbitt